junxit/us-congress-bills-111/bill.md

     - **(B)** the United States Shorebird Conservation Plan;
     - **(C)** the North American Waterbird Conservation Plan;
     - **(D)** the Partners in Flight North American Landbird Conservation Plan; and
-    - **(E)** other treaties, conventions, or agreements entered into by the United States and implemented by the Secretary that promote the conservation of migratory bird populations and their habitats.
+    - **(E)** other treaties, conventions, agreements, or strategies entered into by the United States and implemented by the Secretary that promote the conservation of migratory bird populations and their habitats.
 - **(b)** *Guidelines* Within 180 days after the date of enactment of this Act the Secretary, through the Director, shall publish in the Federal Register guidelines for the implementation of this Act, including regarding requirements for approval of proposed Joint Ventures and administration, oversight, coordination among, and evaluation of approved Joint Ventures.
 - **(c)** *Coordination with states* In the administration of the program authorized under this section, the Director shall coordinate and cooperate with the States to fulfill the purposes of this Act.